ericdodds/ericdodds.com/source/about/index.markdown

 My name is Eric Dodds.
 I live in South Carolina.

 I work in technology and play in the mountains.
-I'm passionate about strong coffee, following Christ, being a loving husband, and changing people's lives through code education.
+I'm passionate about strong coffee, following Jesus, being a loving husband, and changing people's lives through code education.
 Coffee helps with the last three.

 I currently run a company called <a href="http://theironyard.com">The Iron Yard</a>, where my job ranges from writing to hiring to overall strategy.
 Our most recent adventure is building and expanding an <a href="https://vimeo.com/64245253">code and design school</a>.
 I'm humbled to work with two amazing business partners, <a href="http://twitter.com/masondesu">Mason Stewart</a> and <a href="http://twitter.com/peterbarth">Peter Barth</a>.